jamiealbertelli/SimpleFaceitDemoScript/README.md

 #### CSGO Path Auto Finder

-The tool will scan your registery looking for your default CSGO install path.
+The tool will scan your registry looking for your default CSGO install path.
 If you have CSGO installed in a non-standard location the script will fail.
 You can simply solve this by opening up the script in a text editor and look for these comments:

 ```